 The Stop the Bleed program empowers the general public by teaching basic techniques of bleeding control.
 May is Stop the Bleed Month and a great time to learn critical practices to intervene and possibly save lives.

 Institutions, medical students, and even high school students in at-risk areas are stepping up to familiarize themselves with protocol and bleeding control kits to make a difference when tragedy strikes.

 These Stop the Bleed courses are available nationwide, with over one million people completing training.
 If you want to get involved, contact your local public health department, hospital, police department, or fire department to see if they offer training.
 Courses can also be found online using city or zip code.

 Knowing how quickly bleeding can lead to death, it’s crucial to have a bleeding control kit handy.
 At LifeSecure, we are proud to provide bleeding control kits to those bystanders.

 The MobileAid BleedStop is a great option for responding to multiple casualties at once in an active shooter emergency.
 The kit includes items such as compress bandages, petroleum gauze pads for chest wounds, blood clotting gauze, and other bleeding wound supplies to help with life-threatening bleeding.

-Any time someone has been shot, it is most imperative to stop excessive bleeding as quickly as possible.
+Any time someone has been shot, it is imperative to stop excessive bleeding as quickly as possible.
 Depending on the severity and number of individuals harmed, it is vital to be prepared with the tools necessary to stop the bleeding.
 LifeSecure helps to secure lives in an emergency and is here to provide you with everything you would need should you encounter any kind of gun-related accident, terrorist attack, mass shooting, or gun or other severe accident.